snowkylin/tensorflow-handbook/source/en/basic/installation.rst

 .. _gpu_tensorflow:

-Guide for TensorFlow GPUversion installation
+Guide for TensorFlow GPU version installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The GPU version of TensorFlow is able to utilize the powerful computing acceleration of NVIDIA GPU, making TensorFlow run more efficiently, especially multiplying the speed of training models.